NielsLiisberg/RPG-vsCode-Getting-Started/README.md

 You will see two important part of this project – the makefile and the .vsCode folder.
 Let me explain:

-.vscode is the folder that vsCode is using for housekeeping.
+.vsCode is the "hidden" folder that vsCode is using for housekeeping.
 It defines the so called workspace.
 Always remember to open the workspace and not just open a file.
-The workspace make compilation possible since it contains information about the target IBM I and the commands to invoke the compiler.
+The workspace make compilation possible since it contains information about the target IBM i and the commands to invoke the compiler.

-I have prepares a .task file.
+I have prepared a *task.json* file.
 This is the command you run when you compile along with a filter to get feedback to the IDE when you compile it is called a problem matcher which basically is just a regular  expression that filter and rearrange theoutput from the ILE compilers.